jdossgollin/blog/_posts/2018-11-02-what-read-this-week.md

 As an engineer I often think about projects (i.e, flood risk mitigation projects) as a cost-benefit assessment, in which the benefits should consider the value of property protected and new economic development allowed.
 This review paper highlights that we should also consider how these effects will change the potential costs.
 As we continue to learn about feedback loops in the levee effect, we should consider combining structural flood protection with policies, such as strict zoning or mandates for insurance, that can help keep our exposure in check.

+## References

+_If you cannot access one ore more of these papers and would like to, please contact me for a PDF_.

+{% bibliography --cited %}